-This prospectus relates to up to 343,077 shares of our common stock that may be offered for sale by the selling stockholder.
-On May 24, 1999, we issued these shares of our common stock to the selling stockholder in connection with our acquisition of the selling stockholder's development rights associated with the 111 Huntington Avenue development project in Boston.
-In connection with this acquisition, we entered into a registration rights agreement with the selling stockholder.
-We are registering the common stock covered by this prospectus in order to fulfill our contractual obligations under the registration rights agreement.
-Registration of the common stock does not necessarily mean that all or any portion of such stock will be offered for sale by the selling stockholder.
+This prospectus relates to up to 2,170,864 shares of our common stock that may be offered for sale by the selling stockholders if, and to the extent that, they exercise their right to convert their Series One Preferred Units of Boston Properties Limited Partnership, our operating partnership, into common units of Boston Properties Limited Partnership, tender such common units for cash, and we exercise our right to issue common stock to them instead of cash.
+Boston Properties Limited Partnership originally issued these Series One Preferred Units to the selling stockholders in connection with our June 30, 1998 acquisition of a portfolio of properties in Princeton and East Brunswick, New Jersey, known as the Carnegie Center Portfolio.
+In connection with this acquisition, we entered into a registration rights and lock-up agreement with the selling stockholders.
+Under the terms of that agreement, the selling stockholders could not tender for redemption the common units into which their Series One Preferred Units are convertible until after July 11, 1999.
+We are registering the common stock covered by this prospectus in order to fulfill our contractual obligations under the registration rights and lock-up agreement.
+Registration of the common stock does not necessarily mean that all or any portion of such stock will be offered for sale by the selling stockholders.